alexjfisher/cfgmgmtcamp2020/hiera/02_superhash.md

 * Index into that hash `$nexus_url = $oracle['database']['nexus']['url']`
 * Puppet explodes because something didn't exist for your host for some reason
 * Some more specific yaml overrode `$oracle['database']`
+* The `dig` function can help you, but still best to avoid creating monsterous multi-purpose hashes!
+* It could be worse, (I suppose).
 * `hiera_hash('data')` ??!